 W. Owen Dugmore, Ph.D., counseling, psychology of adjustment

-Marte Fallshore, Ph.D., human learning and memory, development of expertise, statistics, cognition, environmental decision-making, crime severity
+Marte Fallshore, Ph.D., human learning and memory; development of expertise, statistics, cognition, humor

-Megan D. Matheson, Ph.D., general experimental, primate behavior, comparative psychology
+Megan D. Matheson, Ph.D., general experimental, primate behavior, and comparative psychology

 Jeffrey M. Penick, Ph.D., counseling psychology, health psychology, adult development

-Terrence J. Schwartz, Ph.D., educational psychology, counseling psychology, statistical analysis
+Terrence J. Schwartz, Ph.D., educational psychology, counseling psychology

-Wendy A. Williams, Ph.D., general experimental, operant conditioning and animal behavior
+Wendy A. Williams, Ph.D., general experimental, operant conditioning, animal behavior

 Jennifer Cates, Ph.D., multicultural counseling, family systems, drug and alcohol counseling